NixOS/rfcs/rfcs/0185-redistribute-redistributable.md

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions

-With these changes, here is what would happen as things currently stand.
+With these changes, here is what could happen as things currently stand, if the licenses were all to be marked `runnableOnHydra`.
-This is not meant to be indicative of what should happen or not, but indicative of what would happen.
+This is not meant to be indicative of what should happen or not, but indicative of what could happen.
 Each package's individual `license` field setup is left to its maintainers, and nixpkgs governance should conflict arise.
 This RFC does not mean to indicate that it is right or wrong, and is not the right place to discuss changes to this field.
 Should one have disagreements on any specific package in this list, please bring that up to that package's maintainers.

-With this in mind, Hydra will start building, among others:
+With this in mind, Hydra could start building, among others:
 - CUDA
 - DragonflyDB
 - MongoDB